 Alternatives to Meetings

 In Module Ten, you will learn that sometimes, a face-to-face meeting isn’t the best solution.
 This module will explore alternatives to meetings to help you and your team save time and be more productive.

 Day Two Communication Skills

-For the better part of every day, we are communicating with others.
-Whether it’s the speech you deliver in the boardroom, the level of attention you give your managers when they are talking to you, or the look you give your subordinate, all means something.
+For the better part of every day, we communicate with others.
+Whether it’s the speech you deliver in the boardroom, the level of attention you give your managers when they are talking to you, or the look you give your subordinate, it all means something.
 The Communication Skills Training course will help you understand and make the most of the different communication methods.

 Interpersonal communication skills are necessary to exchange information and ideas between two or more people through verbal or non-verbal methods.
 It often includes a face-to-face exchange of information by voice, facial expressions, body language, and gestures.
 We measure one’s interpersonal communication skills through the effectiveness of transferring messages to others.

 Interpersonal communication skills are the foundation for success in life.
 People with strong interpersonal communication skills tend to interact formally and informally with others, whether in teams or groups.
 Commonly used interpersonal communication within an organization includes daily internal employee communication, client meetings, employee performance reviews, project discussions, and online conversations, making many employees’ interpersonal communication in the workplace.